All Episodes

 Yes, and I think you're getting to not just only me, but my whole family.

-I have been listening to you, Mark Levine, uh, Sean Hannity, Glenn Beck, and a few others.
+I have them listening to you, Mark Levine, Sean Hannity, Glenn Beck, and a few others.

-And I I just call I'm just calling to tell you that I really appreciate you and I need you to keep doing what you're doing because I believe that you guys are reaching more people than you think.
+And I'm just calling to tell you that I really appreciate you, and I need you to keep doing what you're doing because I believe that you guys are reaching more people than you think.

 It bothers me to see what he's doing.